London gets more time to control air pollution

 Campaigners say hundreds of people are expected to gather in central London later to demand better air quality in the capital.

-A Freedom of Information request to Defra by Clean Air in London revealed the time extension, because in March the European Commission had given the UK until June to control pollution levels.'Act now'
+A Freedom of Information request to Defra by Clean Air in London revealed the time extension, because in March the European Commission had given the UK until June to control pollution levels.

 London will be in breach of EU pollution standards in 2012 if there are more than 35 "bad air" days, after which further action can be taken by the European Commission.